elisa-aleman/elisa-aleman.github.io/en/_posts/2022-06-28-pride-month.md

 <a id="the-g-in-gsrm-gender-identity"></a>
 ### The G in GSRM: Gender identity

 Gender identity is unrelated to who you are attracted to, and instead it's about who you are.
+Gender identity is about what gender ***you*** feel like inside and want to live like.
 One can be ***cisgender***, which means that one's identity matches what one was assigned at birth, or ***transgender***, which is when your identity doesn't match the one assigned to you at birth.

 Now, we also have to make a distinction about **sex** and **gender**.

-- Sex: It is defined as the biological differences in the anatomical sense, primary and secondary sex characteristics, and reproductive organs.
+- **Sex**: It is defined as the biological differences in the anatomical sense, primary and secondary sex characteristics, and reproductive organs.
-- Gender: It is the psychological and social aspect of sex.
+- **Gender**: It is the psychological and social aspect of sex.
 It is an internal awareness of one's identity regarding sex.
 It also encompasses sex-based social structures and assigned or taken roles.

 Now!
 Neither of these are binary! [<sup>\[1,2,3\]</sup>](#Brain-sexual-differentiation-sexual-orientation-gender-identity) People are really diverse, and that is both in identity and biology.
 You can see in this simplified graph just how varied we are.